dsnyder0pc/ansible-advanced-class/README.md

 - db-and-web-server1
 - db-and-web-server2

 To use the controller for your Ansible work, you'll need to copy ssh keys to the other hosts.
-To do that, login to the controller
-with: `ssh ansible@192.168.77.71` (or `ssh ansible@controller`)
+To do that, login to the controller with: `ssh ansible@192.168.77.71` (or `ssh ansible@controller`).
+Password is `passw0rd`

 Once you are logged in, run: `class/copy-ssh-keys.sh` I've dropped a `class` symlink into the ansible user's homedir for your convenience.
 This provides convenient access to the invenotry and playboook files that you are working with on the host machine, presumably with a nice IDE.
 For this class, you'll be running `ansible-playbook` from the `class` folder on the `controller` host.
 For example: